SKT-ThingPlug/thingplug-starter-kit-eng/README.md

   containerName:'LoRa',                         	// Container name that will be created and used in the Starter Kit (define temporarily)
-  DevReset : 'DevReset',                        	// Control command (DevReset) that will be created and used in the Starter Kit
-  RepPerChange : 'RepPerChange',                	// Control command (RepPerChange) that will be created and used in the Starter Kit
-  RepImmediate : 'RepImmediate',                	// Control command (RepImmediate) that will be created and used in the Starter Kit extDevMgmt : 'extDevMgmt',						// Control command (extDevMgmt) that will be created and used in the Starter Kit
+  DevReset : 'DevReset',                        	// Control command (DevReset) that will be created and used in the Starter Kit extDevMgmt : 'extDevMgmt',						// Control command (extDevMgmt) that will be created and used in the Starter Kit

   UPDATE_CONTENT_INTERVAL : 1000,					//contentInstance Term